-On April 1, 2002, Ladco began illegally bulldozing a huge swath through the forest.
-Ladco claimed that their intention was to allow surveyors access to the site of an intended future bridge.
-SOS was incensed, as the site had not even received approval for development.
-When informed by the City that they did not have authorization, Ladco's bulldozers were momentarily halted.
+On April 1, 2002, Ladco began bulldozing a huge swath through the forest to allow surveyors access to the site of an intended future bridge.
+SOS was incensed, as the site had not yet received approval for development.
+When informed by the City that they required authorization, Ladco's bulldozers were momentarily halted.

 SOS, then led by president Bev Sawchuk, aimed to purchase the land to protect it from development, with a price tag pegged at $2.8 million.
 SOS met with the City, who agreed to contribute $1.6 million and challenged SOS to raise the remaining funds needed.
 SOS contacted hundreds of corporations and foundations across Canada, made presentations, attended many meetings, and launched a postcard campaign (including breathtaking pictures of the forest) in which members of the community were encouraged to indicate their support for the preservation of Bois-des-Esprits by mailing the postcards to the premier of Manitoba.

 SOS was successful in raising $110,000 from the community, and Ladco contributed $213,000.
 By the end of 2003, 66 acres had been protected.
 Just over a year later in early 2005, City Council confirmed that the entire 82 acres had been saved from destruction, thanks also in part to a contribution of $930,000 from the Province.